Working during your studies

 Can I work while I'm in the UK?

-If you hold a Tier 4 visa, and your visa states that work is permitted, then you can work.
+If you hold a Student or Tier 4 visa, and your visa states that work is permitted, then you can work.

 If you are doing a full-time degree-level course, then you should be able to work 20 hours per week during term time, and full-time during your vacations.